brianckau/Programming-Projects/Python/Equity Research Pipeline/Alternative Data/TimeSeriesNewsSentiment/README.md

 1) Top news and sentiment scraping (returns a pandas dataframe)
 2) Smoothing average of sentiment
 3) Correlation analysis of sentiment vs asset return
+4) Correlation analysis of Number of News vs High-Low (Intraday Volatility)